FilipeRubin/Caca-e-Cacador/README.md

 ```

 ### Prey
 The prey is a type of Entity that moves to one of the 8 neighbor cells (if available).
-It has a 50% chance to move away from the hunter and 50% chance to move randomly (even away from the hunter, if lucky).
+It has a 10% chance to move away from the hunter and 90% chance to move randomly (even away from the hunter, if lucky) making it appear random but evasive at the same time.
 It also contains a member variable to check if it's alive or not.
 As all of the preys will be stored in the same array later, it's preffered to not be deleted from memory when dead, we'd rather just stop rendering and interacting as we'll free up the memory when the application reaches the end.
 ```C++
 class Prey : public Entity